RanonSenpai/blog/README.md

 # blog
-This is just a Blog Setup.
+This is just a Blog setup.